 A healthy, fully functioning & productive river is possible.
 It’s up to Alaskans to create it by being engaged in the process that is currently underway to mitigate, or make up for, the Eklutna Hydropower Project’s impact to fish and wildlife.

 Join Eric Booton, Eklutna Project Manager for Trout Unlimited Alaska, for an overview of the history of the river and the opportunity to rebuild the historic wild salmon runs.
-Eric also covers exciting 2020 highlights and shares what anglers can expect for regarding restoration of the river in 2021.
+Eric also covers exciting 2020 highlights and s

 You can learn more at our website, watch the new film Return to Us, and pledge your support for returning water, and salmon, to the river.